Data vs. Physics: The Apparent Pareto Front of Physics-Informed Neural Networks: Physics-Informed Neural Networks

+This paper only considers well-posed problems, i.e., problems with a unique solution function $u$, which is attained by imposing sufficient initial and boundary conditions (IC and BC).
+The IC and BC define the solution function at the boundary of the computational domain, i.e., at $t=0$ and $x\in\partial\Omega$, respectively, and provide a basically infinite set of labeled training data that can be sampled once prior to network training or anew at each training epoch.
+The premise for encoding the IC and BC, this dataset is used by PINNs in the data loss function

+where $\mathcal{L}_\mathcal{D}$ denotes the mean squared error loss (MSE) function given by the data residuals $e_i$ which are determined from the labeled dataset $\{(t_i, x_i),u_i\}_{i=1}^{N_\mathcal{D}}$.
+Details of the exact definition of IC and BC in our experiments are given in Section~\ref{sec:experimental_setup}.

-To encode the physical constraints in the neural network training, we make use of automatic differentiation~\cite{baydin2018automatic} as found in open source software libraries as e.g. Tensorflow~\cite{abadi2016tensorflow} or PyTorch~\cite{paszke2017automatic}.
-With automatic differentiation, derivatives of the neural network function\footnote{Here, $\partial u_\theta/\partial x$ denotes the collection of partial derivatives $\frac{\partial u_\theta}{\partial x_1},...,\frac{\partial^2 u_\theta}{\partial x_1 \partial x_2},...,\frac{\partial^k u_\theta}{\partial x_2^k}$.} $\partial u_\theta / \partial x$ can be evaluated at specified coordinates, commonly described as collocation points.
-Derivatives can be evaluated up to the order the neural network activation function is differentiable.
-Commonly used activation function in PINNs are the hyperbolic tangent (tanh), sinusoidal (sin) or swish, each is continuously differentiable.
-With the neural network derivatives as "building block", residuals of equation~\eqref{eq:2d_PDE} can be evaluated at the collocation points - here it should be apparent that this approach can be followed for any kind of PDE.
-The ANN is constrained to satisfy equation~\eqref{eq:2d_PDE} at the specified collocation points $\{x_\mathrm{col}^{(i)}\}_{i=1}^{N_\mathrm{col}}$ by minimizing following physics-based loss:
+To encode the governing differential equation, PINNs make use of automatic differentiation~\cite{baydin2018} that retrieves (partial) derivatives of the neural network function at specified coordinates, commonly called collocation points.
+Derivatives can be evaluated up to the order to which the neural network activation function is differentiable.
+Activation functions commonly used in PINNs are thus the hyperbolic tangent (tanh), the sinusoidal (sin), or the swish.
+With the neural network derivatives evaluated at the collocation points, the physics loss function is given by

-Here, $F$ denotes the evaluated residuals of equation~\eqref{eq:2d_PDE} using the neural network function and its derivatives.
-As there is no restriction in the choice of collocation points, they can be randomly sampled from inside the function domain, e.g. using hyper-cube sampling.
-This gives PINNs a great advantages over classical PDE solvers, e.g. finite difference, finite volume or finite element method, that rely on a cumbersome construction of a computational mesh.
-Common approaches in PINNs are a fixed set of collocation points, a newly sampled set at each iteration or adaptively chosen points based on the residuals of the PDE~\cite{nabian2021efficient,wight2020solving,arthurs2021active}.
+where $\mathcal{L}_\mathcal{F}$ denotes the MSE loss function given by the physics residuals $f_i$ which are determined from the unlabeled dataset $\{(t_i, x_i)\}_{i=1}^{N_\mathcal{F}}$.
+In comparison to conventional PDE solvers that use a predefined computational mesh, the choice of collocation points in PINNs is not restricted, i.e., they can be randomly sampled from inside the function domain once or at each epoch, e.g., by using hyper-cube sampling.